7 Critical Facts About Shingle Roofing Before Installing Over Old Asphalt Shingle Roofs

 2. Know Your Local Roofing Regulations

-A certified shingle roofer in Whistler will know these requirements and can assess whether your home qualifies for a re-roof or if a full replacement is necessary.
+A certified shingle roofer in Whistler will know all the local rules and can check if your home is okay for a re-roof — or if you’ll need to fully replace your asphalt shingle roof instead.

 3. Shingle Roofing Overlays May Save Now, But Cost Later